cguetot/DeepNovo/README.md

 ## How to use DeepNovo?

-DeepNovo is implemented and tested with Python 2.7, TensorFlow 1.2 and Cython.
+DeepNovo has been developed and implemented with Python 2.7, TensorFlow 1.2 and Cython.
+It has been tested with Python 3.7, TensorFlow 2.0 and Cython as well.
+To install requirements use:

+    pip install -r requirements.txt

 **Step 0**: Build deepnovo_cython_setup to accelerate Python with C.